 Announcements & Accolades

 Become an Ocean Lifeguard!
-St. Johns County Fire Rescue (SJCFR) to hold annual seasonal lifeguard tryouts for the 2017 beach season.
+St. Johns County Fire Rescue (SJCFR) to hold annual seasonal lifeguard tryouts for the 2018 beach season.
 We are in need of highly motivated and qualified personnel to help staff our beaches this summer.
-Details on the seasonal hiring process and the 2017 Training Academy are posted below.
+Details about the seasonal hiring process are on the Employment page.

 Beach Patrol of the Year – Marine Rescue was awarded the 2012 Beach Patrol of the Year, the highest honor given by the Florida Beach Patrol Chief's Associationplacing SJCFR in the highest caliber of beach patrol agencies in Florida.
 Beach Patrol of the Year.

 Marine Rescue receives the President's Award for Organizational Excellence in Marine Rescue Services from the Florida Beach Patrol Chief's Association.
 The award recognizes an agency for outstanding contributions to Ocean Lifesaving.
 Marine Rescue Award.

 Since 1933, St. Johns County has been providing superior lifesaving services on the county’s beaches to residents and visitors alike.
 Today, St. Johns County Marine Rescue is a part of St. Johns County Fire and Rescue Department.
 The Marine Rescue Section is an Advanced Certified Agency through the United States Lifesaving Association.